What is city maintenance?

 City maintenance certifications and training

 - American Public Works Association Certifications: This organization offers several very specific certifications related to public works including certified public fleet professional, certified public infrastructure inspector, and certified stormwater manager.
-Specialized city maintenance workers may want to seek these designations as well as those who aspire to such positions.
+Specialized workers may want to seek these designations as well as those who aspire to such positions.

 - Certified Maintenance Technician: This certificate is offered by the International Maintenance Institute (IMI).
 It is available at three levels and includes both education requirements and passing an exam.
 Re-certification is required every two years and requires documentation of professional growth.